 What sets Entrust apart from other Christian organizations?
 We've outlined three key principles that inspire our approach to leadership training.
 These distinctive are "Learner-driven," "Lifestyle-driven" and "Locally-driven."

 Entrust begins by assessing, “What kind of training might leaders readily utilize and multiply in this context?
-How can we supply that sort of leadership training to those?”
-Then, in collaboration with local Christian leaders, we develop locally sustainable and reproducible training systems.
+How can we supply that sort of leadership training?”
+Then, in collaboration with local Christian leaders, we develop locally-sustainable and reproducible training systems.
 We design our training to be accessible, relevant and readily multiplied in any location.

 Entrust begins by asking, “What does the learner already know?
 And, what does each unique ministry context require a learner to know?”
 Then, in collaboration with local Christian leaders, we assist in equipping the learner with biblical skills and understanding not readily available in that context.
 We design our training to build on the learner’s current knowledge to promote ongoing equipping for biblical ministry.